- Work With USAID

 - Urgent Hiring Needs

 - Federal Employee Viewpoint Survey

 New Foreign Service Officers have five years in which to earn tenure in the Foreign Service.
-Tenure requirements include foreign language proficiency and successful completion of at least three years with the Agency, of which 18 months have to have been on a permanent overseas assignment in one of USAID's field offices.
-The three-year JO training program is included in the five-year tenure requirement.
+Tenure requirements include foreign language proficiency and successful performance during at least three years in the agency, of which 18 months must have been on a permanent overseas assignment in one of USAID's field offices.
+Medical and security clearances must be updated.